AWS quickstart (Deprecated)

 Before getting started with the AWS onboarding quickstart, review and acknowledge the following:

-• This AWS onboarding quickstart is intended for simple CDP evaluation deployments only.
+• This AWS onboarding quickstart is intended for simple Cloudera evaluation deployments only.
 It may not work for scenarios where AWS resources such as VPC, security group, storage accounts, and so on, are pre-created or AWS accounts have restrictions in place.

 • Users running the AWS onboarding quickstart should have: